 Add up the points for each italicized answer.
 Answer 1 = 1 point, Answer 2 = 2 points, Answer 3 = 3 points.

-If you scored between 8-12, you should strongly consider investing with a financial planner.
-Despite their cost, they are likely to help you do much better than you would otherwise.
+If you scored between 8-12, you should strongly consider investing with a good financial adviser.
+Despite their cost, you will almost certainly be better off with an adviser.

-If you scored over 19, you are likely suited to more aggressive self-directed investing strategies.
+If you scored over 19, you might be more suited to aggressive or complex self-directed investing strategies.
 Develop a plan and use your knowledge and comfort with investing to your advantage.
 Be careful not to fool yourself because of your knowledge.